aeslaughter/moose/docs/content/utilities/moosedown/core.md

 inline items are those that are applicable to small portions of text (e.g., words).
 Bold and italics are two examples of inline items.

-!alert! note title=MooseDown is a restricted version of [markdown].
+!alert note title=MooseDown is a restricted version of [markdown].
 To unify content and to create a fast parser a strict, limited set of markdown is being used to define the MooseDocs syntax.
 The following sections detail the syntax that comprise the syntax.
-!alert-end!

 ## Settings id=settings